 The Punjab and Haryana High Court has set a significant precedent by ruling that social media evidence can be considered when evaluating adultery allegations during interim maintenance hearings.

-Justice Sumeet Goel emphasized that family courts have the authority to review any relevant evidence, including digital data from platforms such as Facebook, Twitter, Instagram, and WhatsApp.
+Justice Sumeet Goel emphasized that family courts have the authority to review any relevant social media evidence, including digital data from platforms such as Facebook, Twitter, Instagram, and WhatsApp.
 “Social media content presented by the husband to establish the wife’s adultery is pertinent in determining interim maintenance and litigation costs,” noted Justice Goel.

 The decision was made regardless of whether such evidence conforms strictly to the Indian Evidence Act or Bharatiya Sakshya Adhiniyam, reflecting the evolving standards of legal evidence.